aai540-group3/project/docs/SRS.md

 ### 2.4 Operating Environment

 - **Development Environment**: Local machines or cloud-based development environments with necessary open-source tools installed.
-- **Deployment Environment**: The system will be containerized using Docker and can be deployed on any platform that supports Docker containers, such as local servers or cloud providers offering free tiers (e.g., Google Cloud Platform Free Tier, Heroku, or AWS Free Tier services).
+- **Deployment Environment**: The system will be containerized using Docker and can be deployed on any platform that supports Docker containers, such as local servers or cloud providers offering free tiers (e.g., Google Cloud Platform Free Tier, Heroku).
 - **Operating Systems**: Compatible with Linux, Windows, and macOS environments.

 ### 2.5 Design and Implementation Constraints